 Interested graduate students can receive 2 credits per quarter for attending the meetings by registering for the seminar under INT 594AB – ANCIENT BORDERLANDS.
 They should register for 2 credits, and for a non-letter grade option.
 Completion of one year of the Core Seminar is a requirement for the Ph.D. emphasis.
 Contact the instructor John W I. Lee for more information.

 Contact Information and List of Participants

 Participation is open to all interested scholars.
-Please contact Prof. Digeser or Prof. Thomas if you wish to be included and receive mailings about our events, or sign up online.
+Please contact Prof. Digeser or Prof. Maclean if you wish to be included and receive mailings about our events.